 Rio Pharmaceuticals

 Glutamate

-EAAT2 is an abundant neurotransmitter transporter responsible for clearing glutamate, the most common neurotransmitter in the CNS, from synapses.
-This transporter is chiefly found on astrocytes, non-neuronal cells that play a major role in the regulation of synaptic function.
-When EAAT2 is shut down, glutamate signaling is amplified, so much so that signaling at neuronal glutamate receptors can damage or kill the receptive neuron.
+EAAT2 is chiefly found on astrocytes, non-neuronal cells that play a major role in the regulation of synaptic function and participate in neuroinflammation processes.
+When EAAT2 is unavailable (loss of and/or downregulation), glutamate signaling is amplified.
+Excessive signaling at neuronal glutamate receptors can damage or kill the receptive neuron in the pathological process of excitotoxicity.

 Discover Our PET Imaging Technology

-At Rio Pharmaceuticals, our mission is to uncover the mysteries of the central nervous system.
-We have spent years and years of exhaustive study, research, and experimentation to create a groundbreaking system that will help the diagnosis of neurological diseases.
+At Rio Pharmaceuticals, our mission is to bring to the clinical market novel diagnostic PET imaging technology that will advance the diagnosis of neurological diseases.
 For more information, please contact us.

+Rio Pharmaceuticals